Written by Stacey Kelleher. Reviewed by Sean Busch.

 - Follow the manufacturer’s instructions for use.

-- Allow the mixture to sit on surfaces for at least one minute.
+- Allow the mixture to sit on surfaces for the recommended period of time.

 - Ensure proper ventilation at all times.

-- Never mix with other cleaners (especially those containing ammonia).
+- Never mix with other cleaners (especially those that contain ammonia).

 Note: Take care to never mix chemicals together, especially bleach and ammonia (which produces toxic gas).

-Our CDC-approved, EPA-listed hydrogen peroxide disinfectant cleans grimy, sticky, and food-safe surfaces.
-It also kills 99.9% of germs and viruses when used correctly.
+Our CDC-approved, EPA-listed Disinfecting Surface Cleaner tackles grimy, sticky, and food-safe surfaces without caustic ingredients – and it also kills 99.9+% of germs and viruses when used correctly.

 Thoroughly spray the surface and wipe with a clean, dry microfiber towel using tight, overlapping "Z" patterns.

-Thoroughly spray onto surface*.
-Let stand for 10 minutes, then wipe with a clean & dry microfiber towel.
+Thoroughly spray onto the surface.* Let stand for 10 minutes, then wipe away with a clean & dry microfiber towel.

-By following our cleaning and disinfecting regimen, we hope to help flatten the curve, kill germs, and help you and loved ones stay healthy.
+By following these cleaning and disinfecting recommendations, we can all help flatten the curve, kill germs, and keep loved ones healthy.